melaniehoff/folderpoetry/README.md

 - Mind your file path
     - `/../../../../../`

-## Handy Shortcuts to Sharpen Computer Habits
+## Handy Shortcuts to sharpen computer habits

 | Keyboard Shortcuts for Mac | Description                 |
 |----------------------------|-----------------------------|